kilcmn3/View-Accidents-on-School-Area/README.md

 # Things to Improve
     1. Two fetch one from App.js and from MapContainer.
 Was it really necessary?
     2. Instead fetching with XML, better to use JOSN if data is applicable.
+    3. Better if there was blueprint for the apps.